apike/allenpike.com/_posts/2019-10-13-canada-election-guide-2019.markdown

 As is their style, the NDP promises to spend more money on social programs than the more moderate parties, and have predictably progressive perspectives on social and climate issues.
 For example, the NDP is pledging to build 50,000 new affordable homes per year, whereas the Greens promise to build 25,000 and the Liberals are pledging 10,000.
 Of course it’s easy for the 3rd place party to make pledges, and the bigger question is about which party might actually achieve their targets, and how they’ll pay for it all – a tale as old as time.

-When he was elected leader of the NDP in 2017, Jagmeet Singh didn't exactly lit a fire under the party’s base.
+When he was elected leader of the NDP in 2017, Jagmeet Singh didn't exactly light a fire under the party’s base.
 Most press coverage of Singh has focused on either his early struggles to build a national campaign, or commentary on his deft and moving responses to questions about race.
-That said, Singh has more recently received positive press for his debate performances, and has in the final days of the campaign seen polling numbers pick up – both in terms of leader favourability and in party support.
+That said, Singh has more recently received positive press for his debate performances, and in the final days of the campaign has seen his polling numbers pick up – both in terms of leader favourability and in party support.

 **You should consider voting NDP if** you’re firmly on the progressive end of the spectrum, especially if they're likely the strongest progressive party in your riding.
 For many voters on the left, though, the question of whether to vote NDP in a given election or riding comes down to strategic voting.